sheacon/nashville_housing/README.md

 # Nashville Real Estate

 House prices are a common project topic for data science learners.
 I've attempted to make this more interesting by collecting my own real-world data for my current city.
-This was an EDA-only project for an academic course, which I've since expanded with some predictive modeling.
-- Local data was collected from Zillow using a custom scraper
+- Local data was collected from Zillow using a custom scraper.
+Includes richer features than Kaggle datasets.
-- Extensive exploratory data analysis was performed
+- Extensive cleaning, feature engineering, and exploratory data analysis was performed
 - Linear, tree-based, and novel transformer models have been applied and compared for price prediction

 ![zillow_search_area](readme_images/zillow_search_area.png)